intersystems-community/intersystems-servermanager/README.md

 The NPM package [`@intersystems-community/intersystems-servermanager`](https://www.npmjs.com/package/@intersystems-community/intersystems-servermanager) defines the types used by the API which this extension exports.
 It also declares some constants.

-An extension XYZ needing to connect to InterSystems servers should include `"@intersystems-community/intersystems-servermanager": "latest"` in the `"devDependencies"` object in its `package.json`.
+An extension XYZ needing to connect to InterSystems servers should include `"@intersystems-community/intersystems-servermanager": "^3.8.0"` in the `"devDependencies"` object in its `package.json`.

 It might also define Server Manager as a dependency in its `package.json` like this: